tlenclos/Slack-quote-of-the-day/README.md

 - [x] Specific parameter page (only to admin ?)
 - [x] Add achievement to member
 - [x] Notify Slack
-– [ ] Remove achievement to member
+– [x] Remove achievement to member
+- [x] Display description in select when unlocking an achievement
 - [ ] In the list display who unlocked it

 Contribute